 Some studies have found that caffeine and stress together can result in psychotic symptoms like hallucinations, anxiety, panic attacks, and delusions.

 If you already suffer from anxiety disorders or panic attacks, consuming too much caffeine can worsen your symptoms.

 Query: Hello doctor, I am taking Manasamitravadakam and Ashwagandharishta along with Indukantham kashayam and Pancatipakkinic chooranam for depression and insomnia.
 Should I avoid coffee when I am under ayurveda medications?
 How are Indukantham kashayam and Pancatipakkinic chooranam beneficial?
 Read Full »

 Query: Hello doctor, I am 36 years old.
 I have depression, illness, and taking treatments for about 16 years.
 Now, taking Veniz XR 37.5, Thyronorm 50 mcg, both in the morning and Veniz XR 37.5, 75 both are evening.
 Feeling fatigue and anorexia.
 I do not like doing work, feel restlessness, and intensely an...
 Read Full »

 Query: Hello doctor, I am a 71-year-old female.
 I have white coat hypertension.
 I have had this all my life.
 I have been to numerous psychologists and therapists.
 I am in good health and take 1 mg of Synthroid daily.
 When I go to the doctor's office my BP goes sky high.
 At home, it is around 120/70.
 I wen...
 Read Full »

-Do you have a question on Substance Abuse or Addiction?Ask a Doctor Online
+Do you have a question on Caffeine Addiction or Caffeine Induced Anxiety Disorder?Ask a Doctor Online